 Instead of fighting the crowds at the theme parks this summer, take the kids to one of Florida’s beautiful natural springs for a day of outdoor adventures.
 Florida is home to more than 700 springs, where shimmering shades of bright blue and emerald waters are perfect for taking a plunge or hopping in a kayak or canoe.
 From 72-degree swimming holes to a paddler’s paradise, here are the best Florida springs to take the kids this summer.

-An iconic state park that dates back to 1947, Weeki Wachee Springs is world-famous for their unique underwater theater and enchanting mermaid shows.
-It’s also a great place to enjoy outdoor adventures with the entire family, as its crystal clear 72-degree waters are perfect for an afternoon of swimming, snorkeling and river cruising.
+An iconic state park that dates back to 1947, Weeki Wachee Springs is world-famous for its unique underwater mermaid shows.
+It’s also a great place to enjoy outdoor adventures with the entire family, as its crystal clear 72-degree waters are perfect for an afternoon of swimming, snorkeling, and river cruising.
 Take a kayak or canoe paddle downstream and spot bald eagles, turtles and a variety of birds or visit the kid-friendly water park called Buccaneer Bay and enjoy thrilling water slides.

 The newest addition to Florida State Parks, Gilchrist Blue Springs is home to a beautiful display of natural springs.
 This natural wonder is the perfect spot for an outdoor adventure, from paddling and snorkeling to wildlife watching along the boardwalk in the quiet rural 250-acre area.
 Pack your sunscreen and enjoy a family-friendly day in this picturesque park, where outdoor enthusiasts of all ages can enjoy kayaking, canoeing, picnicking or jumping from a huge wooden platform into the cool, crystalline waters.

-Officially a state park since the 1930s, Rainbow Springs actually has evidence that people have been enjoying it for over 10,000 years.
-Walk through the moss-covered Cypress trees to spot floral gardens, impressive waterfalls, and five main springs before indulging in a refreshing dip in the natural swimming pool.
+One of the best springs in Central Florida, Rainbow Springs actually has evidence that people have been enjoying it for over 10,000 years.
+Walk-through the moss-covered Cypress trees to spot floral gardens, impressive waterfalls, and five main springs before indulging in a refreshing dip in the natural swimming pool.
 Families looking to relax can enjoy swimming, snorkeling, canoeing, and kayaking, while more adventurous visitors can grab a tube and paddle through the river or hike one of the trails known for spotting fox squirrels, turkeys, and deer.